ChaosPower/laravel-elastic-indexer/README.md

 # Using Elastic Indexer

-All models should use and implement ElasticIndexer.
+All models should use and implement DoesElasticIndexer.
 Doing so will allow the service to listen to specific models and CRUD the Elastic side of the model.
 It will also do the elastic map automatically.